raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### kleene* and kleene+

 Another very common decorator is used when we want to have a recognizer recognize zero or more strings of symbols.
-This is called the [kleene*](https://en.wikipedia.org/wiki/Kleene_star), or "Kleene Star."
+This is called the [kleene*](https://en.wikipedia.org/wiki/Kleene_star), or `kleeneStar`.
 It is also often called "zero-or-more."

-One way to build `kleene*` is to start with `kleene+`, which takes a recognizer and returns a recognizer that returns one or more instances of a string.
+One way to build `kleeneStar` is to start with [kleene+](https://en.wikipedia.org/wiki/Kleene_star#Kleene_plus), or `kleenePlus`. `kleenePlus` takes a recognizer, and returns a recognizer that returns one or more instances of a string.

-Our strategy for building `kleene+` will be to take a recognizer, and then add  epsilon transitions between its accepting states and its start state.
+Our strategy for building `kleenePlus` will be to take a recognizer, and then add  epsilon transitions between its accepting states and its start state.
 In effect, we will createa "loops" back to the start state from all accepting states.

 For example, if we have: